Hard and soft light

 Hard and soft light are different types of lighting that are commonly used in photography and filmmaking.
 Soft light is light that tends to "wrap" around objects, projecting diffused shadows with soft edges, whereas hard light is more focused and produces harsher shadows.

 The hardness or softness of light depends mostly on three features of the source: the size of its surface, its distance from the object, and the thickness of its diffusion material.
 A large, distant light source with thick diffusion material will produce softer lighting than one that is smaller and closer to the subject, with thinner diffusion material.

 Soft light

-Artificial soft light from a beauty dish is used in this cosplay portrait of Princess Zelda.
+Artificial soft light from a beauty dish is used in this portrait of a cosplayer dressed as Princess Zelda.

 Soft light tends to "wrap" around subjects, producing shadows with soft, fuzzy edges.
 Softness of light increases with the size of the light source, as the emitted light rays will travel in many directions as they move toward the subject.
 Light sources can also produce softer light by using diffusion material (like in a softbox) or by bouncing the light off a surface (like with a reflector).

 Soft light use is popular in photography and cinematography.
 By diffusing hard shadows, softening dark areas, and removing sharp edges, soft light produces more flattering images of the human form.
 Colours may also appear richer and more realistic.